Mustafa II: Capture of Chios

-First, the Ottoman Navy recaptured the island of Chios after defeating the Venetian Fleet twice, in the Battle of the Oinousses Islands (1695) and in the Battle of Chios (1695), in February 1695.
+First, the Ottoman Navy recaptured the island of Chios after defeating the Venetian navy twice, in the Battle of the Oinousses Islands (1695) and in the Battle of Chios (1695), in February 1695.
 In June 1695, Mustafa II left Edirne for his first military campaign against the Habsburg Empire.
 By September 1695 the town of Lipova was captured.
-On 18 September 1695 the Venetian Navy was again defeated in the naval victory of Zeytinburnu.
+On 18 September 1695 the Venetian navy was again defeated in the naval victory of Zeytinburnu.
 A few days later the Habsburg army was defeated in the Battle of Lugos.
 Afterwards the Ottoman Army returned to the capital.
 Meanwhile, the Ottoman fortress in Azov was successfully defended against the besieging Russian forces.

-As Mustafa attempted to realize his thoughts quickly, the island of Chios, which had previously fallen into the hands of the Venetians, was taken back at that time, the Crimean Tatars Shahbaz Giray entered the territory of Poland and proceeded to Lemberg (Lviv), and returned with many captives and booty.
+As Mustafa attempted to realize his plans quickly, the island of Chios, which had previously fallen into the hands of the Venetians, was taken back at that time, the Crimean Tatars Shahbaz Giray entered the territory of Poland and proceeded to Lvov (Lviv), and returned with many captives and booty.
 There were reports that the Venetians were influenced by the Ottoman forces on the Herzegovina front in Peloponnese.
-Especially the recovery of Chios was considered auspicious and was celebrated with great festivities in Edirne.
+The recovery of Chios was considered especially auspicious and was celebrated with great festivities in Edirne.
 Meanwhile, the tips of the people were distributed to the locals.